 When we’re stuck in a cooking rut, one of our favorite things to do is visit a specialty grocery store.
 Your local Asian market is full of ingredients you can’t find at major American supermarkets.
 You may even find a flavor or vegetable that’s new to you.
 These are some of the Asian vegetables we pick up when we hit the market, and how we like to cook with them.

 Chinese Broccoli (Gai lan)

-Chinese broccoli is a dark leafy green vegetable that has a stronger and slightly more bitter flavor than common broccoli.
+Chinese broccoli is a dark leafy green vegetable that has a stronger and slightly more bitter flavor than American broccoli.
 The bitterness balances out the richness of noodle dishes like Pad See Ew and also complements the peanuts and tingly Szechuan peppercorns in our Kung Pao Tofu.

 Bok choy is one vegetable with two unique parts.
 The leafy green tips wilt like spinach in a hot pan, while the thick white stems remain fresh and crunchy.
 At markets in Chinatown, you’ll see bok choy in a variety of sizes, from tender little bunches that fit in your palm to big beautiful heads that easily become half of your dinner—see this vegetarian bowl for an example of how to highlight this veggie.

 Yu Choy is another variety of Chinese broccoli that has thinner stems than the typical Chinese broccoli but brings the same strong flavor and bitterness to dishes like this noodle stir fry.
 We sometimes use yu choy tips as a substitute for mellower bok choy.